telabotanica/cel-ng-services/README.md

 ### Editing elasticsearch instance URL

-The communication with elasticsearch is managed by the elastica bundle.
+The communication with elasticsearch is managed by [FOSElasticaBundle](https://github.com/FriendsOfSymfony/FOSElasticaBundle).

 You can change the ES instance URL in the config/packages/fos_elastica.yaml file.

 ### Editing database credentials and mysql instance

-Configure rour database connections:
+Configure your database connection:

 ```
 DATABASE_URL=mysql://db_username:db_paswword@db_server_host:db_server_port/db_name
 ```
 ### Editing the CORS policy

-CORS feature is managed by nelmio CORS bundle (https://github.com/nelmio/NelmioCorsBundle).
+CORS feature is managed by [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle).

 The configuration file is config/packages/nelmio_cors.yaml.
 You may want to edit the settings for the '^/api/' path.

 ## Creating the database